meowtec/vite-plugin-import/README.md

 const config = {
   plugins: [
     createImportPlugin({
-      onlyBuild: false, // if onlyBuild === true, this plugin takes effect only in vite development mode; onlyBuild's default value is true.
+      onlyBuild: false, // if onlyBuild === true, this plugin takes effect only in vite build mode; onlyBuild's default value is true.
       babelImportPluginOptions: [{
         libraryName: 'antd',
         'style': true,   // or 'css'